tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-01-06-find-and-replace-a-string-in-multiple-files.markdown

 - CentOS
 ---

-## Vertica VM as sandbox test environment
+## Vertica Virtual Machine as sandbox test environment

 When developing data-warehouse solutions in Vertica, you want to set up some test environment.
 Ideally, you should have separate schema for each developer.
 However, it is usually NOT possible in my experience: developers and test engineers have to share very few schemas in development environment.
-The explanation that I usually get is that having each schema for each developer will not scale in database maintainance and administration, and there are likely some limits in Vertica's commercial license.
+The explanation that I usually get is that having a schema for each developer will not scale in database maintainance and administration, and there are likely some limits in Vertica's commercial license.
-If that is the case, I recommend that we look into using Vertica Community Edition on Virtual Machines (VMs) for sandbox test environment, as a cheap alternative.
+If that is the case, I recommend that we look into using Vertica Community Edition on **Virtual Machines (VMs)** for sandbox test environment, as a cheap alternative.

-When testing Extract-Transform-Load (ETL) processes, I find that many of test cases require regular set-up and tear-down, adding mock records to represent corner cases, and running ETLs multiple times to simulate daily runs of those processes.
+Are VMs really necessary in data-warehouse testing?
+When testing Extract-Transform-Load (ETL) processes, I find that many of test cases require regular set-up and tear-down, adding mock records to represent corner cases, and/or running ETLs multiple times to simulate daily runs of those processes.
+Regular tear-down requires dropping multiple tables regularly: using

+TODO: effect to and from others

-For these tests, I cannot use the common schema that is shared with others since it might interfere others and/or destroy valuable common data.
+In short, for these tests, I cannot use the common schema that is shared with others since it might interfere others and/or destroy valuable common data.
-My solution is to use Vertica VMs as sandbox test environment for those tests.
+Using a Vertica VM as the sandbox test environment helps us minimize interference to and from others' data and activities.

 ## Single-node VM and KSAFE clause